Anjali1822/Innovathon-QuizApp/README.md

 The Aim is to assist Teachers and Students to learn thing and understand them not only through reading but also involving them into and interactive quiz section so that he/she can test what points they are weaker in, so that they can improve themselves.

+    There are four Activities in the app :

+    1. Main - displays Home Screen of application.
+    2. Questions - displays MCQ's and currents Score.
+    3. Results - displays Results after finishing the quiz.
+    4. Developers - displays the information about the developers

 ----------------------------------------------------------